amuhebwa/messenger-bot-tutorial/Tutorial.md

     ![Alt text](/images/PageAccessToken.png)

-    It is not stored in the page, so copy/paste and save it somewhere (perhaps in a Draft email).
+    The Page Access Token is not persisted on the page, so copy/paste and save it somewhere (perhaps in a Draft email).

     We will use it in 2 places: once now to trigger the Facebook App to send messages to the Bot and once later for setting up access to the Facebook API for your Bot.